Starting your business

 If you’re considering setting up and want to know more about finance, just get in touch.

-The easiest way to write a plan is to use a template.
-We have one that you can use, just email us to ask for a free copy.
+The easiest way to write a plan is to use a template – contact us to ask for a free copy.
 You may find you need to adapt parts of it to fit your business model, but it will give you a good starting point.

 Setting up your own business can be complex, and having a mentor there to act as a sounding board can be invaluable.
 The Start-Up Loans Company offers a free dedicated start-up mentor as part of their loans programme, and the Institute of Entrepreneurs runs the Enterprise Mentor Scheme, which helps connect entrepreneurs with experienced business owners.